justbetter/laravel-magento-client/README.md

 The threshold, timespan and status codes can be configured in the configuration file per connection.

+#### Jobs

+This package provides a job middleware that releases jobs back onto the queue when Magento is not available.
+The middleware is located at `\JustBetter\MagentoClient\Jobs\Middleware\AvailableMiddleware`.

 ## Testing

 This package uses Laravel's HTTP client so that you can fake the requests.